cyberfrank/d3mdevice/README.md

 * Velocity correction
 * Various modes for DAW remote control

-## Available Modes
+## Modes
 A mode can be assigned to any available preset bank of choice.
 The configuration of various modes may be set however you like.

 ### Track Arm Mode
 * Select a single preset between 1-12
 * Outputs message for pressed button and previous button
-* Useful to arm track and switch instruments
+* Useful to arm tracks and switch between instruments

 ### Split Mode
 * Splits the keybed into two channels